tcsullivan/interpreter/README.md

 # interpreter
 This project aims to provide a very minimal scripting language for embedded systems.
 Many other languages already exist, such as Lua, Tcl, or BASIC; however, most implementations require certain system calls like a read() and write(), as they expect a filesystem.
-This interpreter aims to be as independent and portable as possible: parsing script from strings one at a time, having minimal built-in functions (so the user can define their own prints and such), and only requiring a few standard library functions.
+This script interpreter intends to be as independent and portable as possible: parsing script from strings one at a time, having minimal built-in functions (so the user can define their own prints and such), and only requiring a few standard library functions.

-To use this program with your own device, you need some malloc/free implementation, and string functions like those in string.h, atoi, and snprintf.
-Some of these functions may become coded in so that a standard library isn't required.
+To use this program with your own device, you need some malloc/free implementation, atoi, strtof, and snprintf.
+Some other standard library functions are needed, but something like newlib should be able to provide them without needing any system calls.

-Only a few commands are built in to the interpreter:
-* set - set variables
+Features:
+* function/variable defining through C
-* func/end - define functions
+* functions and variables in script
-* if/end - if conditional
-* do/while
-* ret - return value from function
+* conditionals - if/else/end, do/while

-Other features:
-* function/variable defining in c
-* expression solving
+* solve - solve expressions stored in string variables

+Todo list:
-* no local variables
+* scopes for variables
-* whitespace hopefully ignored

-Soon:
 * error messages
 * arrays?
 * maybe for loops

 This project is still in heavy development, so don't expect much.
-To include it in your own project, just link in parser.o and use the header files.
+To include it in your own project, just link in libinterp.a (for ARM, link all .o's for x86) and use the header files.